-If you have your own accommodations ready to move into, you may quarantine there.
-For those who haven’t found housing in Montreal ahead of their arrival, Concordia is providing options with Hotel Management International (HMI) to offer you "quarantine accommodation" at discounted rates.
+If you are cleared to circulate freely upon arrival to Canada (see new rules): If you have your own accommodations ready to move into, you may quarantine there.
+For those who haven’t found housing in Montreal ahead of their arrival, Concordia is providing options with Hotel Management International (HMI) to offer you “quarantine accommodation” at discounted rates.
 Fill out the accommodation request form to access and reserve a Montreal-based hotel room.

 Many grocery stores in Montreal offer online ordering and contact-free delivery, including Supermarche P.A., Supermarche Adonis, Metro, and IGA.
 You will need a credit card to pay for groceries, so be sure to have one when you arrive.
 You will not be able to open a bank account in Canada until after your quarantine period is over.